AVoid.

 Check off completed tasks

-Add New Task
+Add a New Task

-The "Add New Task" tab provides a quick and flexible way for users to add smaller, spontaneous tasks by highlighting text on a page or typing directly into a text box.
+This tab provides a quick and flexible way for users to add smaller, spontaneous tasks by highlighting text on a page or typing directly into a text box.

 Quick Capture